Psychotherapy Laboratory (RSLB)

 Restriction(s): Must be Rosemead Sch of Psychology; and Graduate Level or Doctoral Level.

-RSLB 641 - Psychotherapy with Groups Credits 3
+RSLB 641 - Group Psychotherapy Credits 3

 Restriction(s): Must be Rosemead Sch of Psychology; and Graduate Level or Doctoral Level.